stanfit/ios-library/README.md

 ## DB
 - [Realm Swift](https://realm.io/docs/swift/latest/) The Realm Platform is a combination of noSQL based server and client components.

+## Json
+- [Codable](https://developer.apple.com/documentation/swift/codable) A type that can convert itself into and out of an external representation.

 ## Keychain
 - [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) Simple Swift wrapper for Keychain that works on iOS, watchOS, tvOS and macOS.